LLNL/Silo/docs/Chapter2-Section8.md

 `ndims` | Number of dimensions in the variable.
 `result` | Pointer to location where the slice is to be written.
 It is up to the application to provide sufficient space in which to read the variable.

+#### Returned value:
+DBReadVarSlice returns zero on success and -1 on failure.
 ### `DBGetVar()` - Allocate space for, and return, a simple variable.

 #### C Signature